Contributing¶

 docs: update contributing guide

-1. Fork the repo and create a branch from main.
+- Fork the repo and create a branch from

-CI will run the full test matrix and linters automatically.
+CI runs the linters and the test matrix automatically.

 Versions are derived from git tags via hatch-vcs.
 Use the Pixi bump tasks in the dev environment: